EtheaDev/SVGShellExtensions/README.md

 ### Setup using the Installer

 Click to download the [SVGShellExtensionsSetup.exe][3] located also in the Release area.
 The Installer works both for 32 and 64 bit system.

-INFO: currently the installer is signed with a public certificate!

 ![SVG Setup_Program](./Images/Setup.png)